History of Katowice: After World War I

-German annexation during World War II
+World War II

-After the 1939 invasion of Poland the town was annexed by Nazi Germany and became the capital of the Gau of Upper Silesia, replacing the former capital of Oppeln.
+During the German invasion of Poland, which started World War II in September 1939, the city was defended by local Poles, and the invading Germans immediately carried out massacres of captured Polish defenders.
 During the invasion the Germans had burned the Great Synagogue.
+In the following weeks the German Einsatzkommando 1 was stationed in the city, and its units were responsible for many crimes against Poles committed in the region.

+Under occupation, Katowice was annexed by Nazi Germany and became the capital of the Gau of Upper Silesia, replacing the former capital of Opole.
 Under Nazi rule, many of the city's historical monuments were destroyed, the street names were renamed to German and the use of the Polish language was banned.
 During the occupation, the German administration organized numerous public executions of civilians and about 700 Poles were beheaded with a purpose-built guillotine.
 By the middle of 1941, most of the Polish and Jewish population of the city was expelled.

+The Germans established and operated a Nazi prison in the city, and multiple forced labour camps within present-day city limits, including two camps solely for Poles (Polenlager), four camps solely for Jews, two subcamps (E734, E750) of the Stalag VIII-B/344 prisoner-of-war camp for Allied POWs and a subcamp of the Auschwitz concentration camp.
+In January 1945, the Germans evacuated 30 prisoners from Katowice to Kłodzko.

-Katowice was liberated by the Red Army in January 1945.
-Significant parts of the city centre were destroyed during the liberation.
+Katowice was captured by the Red Army in January 1945.
+Significant parts of the city centre were destroyed during the capture.
+The city was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until 1989.

 After World War II

+In the 1950s Greeks, refugees of the Greek Civil War, settled in the city.

 In 1953 Katowice was renamed Stalinogród ("Stalin Town") by the Polish communist government.
 However, the new name was never accepted by the city's population and in 1956 the former Katowice name was restored.

 Severe ecological damage to the environment occurred during the post-Second World War time of communist governance in the People's Republic of Poland, but recent changes in regulations, procedures and policies of Polish government since the fall of Communism have reversed much of the harm that was done.

 Due to economic reforms, there has been a shift away from heavy industry, and towards small businesses.